 Ioneer Ltd. (formerly Global Geosciences Ltd.) Rhyolite Ridge claystone project historic drill results showing thick, shallow zones of lithium-boron mineralization over five square kilometers at the Rhyolite Ridge project in Esmeralda Co, Nevada.
 The drill results were from historic exploration completed at North Basin by US Borax during the 1980’s, using a combination of rotary and percussion drilling methods.
 US Borax suggested that these claystones would be amenable to acid leaching lithium recovery methods.

 Cypress Development Corp.’s flagship Clayton Valley Lithium Project is located immediately east of Albemarle’s Silver Peak mine, which is North America’s only lithium brine operation in continuous production since 1966.
 Recent exploration by Cypress have discovered an extensive deposit of lithium-bearing claystone adjacent to the brine field to the east and south of Angel Island, an outcrop of Paleozoic carbonates protruding up through the lakebed sediments.

 Based on Ioneer Ltd. (formerly Global Geosciences) and Cypress Developments’ early efforts, American Lithium aims to lead the way with low-cost recovery of leachable lithium claystones.

-American Lithium will continue to verify it’s resource via sampling and drilling and formally establish the resource is amenable to low-cost recovery.
+American Lithium continues to verify it’s resource via sampling and drilling and is formally establishing the resource is amenable to low-cost recovery.

 The state has an abundance of natural resources making it one of the most important states in the country for mining.
 This includes lithium as well as gold, silver, copper, lead, zinc, tungsten, uranium, manganese and opal.